-I like this pie best after a rest in the refrigerator overnight which is also ample time to chill a can of coconut cream for coconut whipped cream!
+I like this Gluten-Free Sweet Potato Pie best after a rest in the refrigerator overnight which is also ample time to chill a can of coconut cream for coconut whipped cream!
 See?
 It’s a win all around.

 Slice and serve with a sweet dollop of coconut cream and a pot of black coffee.

 The flavor is on point, perfectly spiced.
 The crust is crisp, nutty, and flaky.
 It tastes like home to me and it’s really such an honor to share that with you.